UnknownJoe796/rock-kotlin/README.md

 ### Compile-time work

-- Compile-time reflection
+- Compile-time reflection is encouraged, as it's nearly free
-- Work can be done at compile time
+- Metaprogramming is easy because it's all written in the same language

 ### Safety

 - Code/constructs/functions validate their uses to ensure they are being used correctly
-- Testing can be directly embedded (if desired) into the constructs themselves
+- Testing can be directly embedded (if desired) into the constructs themselves, keeping related code together

 ### Not as important

 - Compiling speed - This can be optimized later.
 The design so far allows for compiling with multiple threads, so this may end up being a non-issue anyways.
 - Easy to edit in text form - This language isn't meant to be edited directly in text form.
 You're meant to use an IDE.
-As such, there is very little syntactic sugar in the language.

 ## Standard Library Goals